Asheru: The Boondocks

 Asheru collaborated with Aaron McGruder to write and perform several songs for the TV series, The Boondocks, including the show's theme song.
-Asheru's contribution to the controversial episode "Return of the King" won the Peabody Award for Journalism in 2006, the first rapper to win such an award.
+Asheru's contribution to the controversial episode "Return of the King" won the Peabody Award in 2006.

 Education

 Asheru has also taught in the Washington, D.C. school system since 1997, in curriculum development and arts-based instruction.
 In 2004, he completed a master's degree in education from National-Louis University.
 He founded a community arts organization and independent music label, Guerilla Arts Ink, and currently serves as Director of Arts Integration at Ballou Senior High School in Washington, D.C.
 He also works with schools and juvenile detention centers to promote literacy as an intervention against youth violence, crime, unemployment, and incarceration.

 In 2005, Asheru co-founded Educational Lyrics, a publishing company that produces cross-curricular teaching materials, such as the Hip-Hop Educational Literacy Program (HELP), a series of supplemental reading workbooks that use hip-hop lyrics to teach critical analysis and multicultural relevance to students of all reading levels.